-No tax is payable on deemed income in the country of the NRI’s residence, however it is advisable to declare the same there as it could otherwise cause problems during repatriation of funds from India.
+No tax is payable on deemed income in the country of the NRI’s residence, however, it is advisable to declare the same there as it could otherwise cause problems during the repatriation of funds from India.

 Loan availability and tax benefits on home loans for NRIs

-NRI, PIO and OCI all have access to home loans in India.
+NRI, PIO, and OCI all have access to home loans in India.
+As per RBI, NRIs can avail loans only from certain financial institutions.
 Multinational banks have different schemes in place for providing home loans subject to country related restrictions.
 Banks seek POA for extending home loans to NRIs’.

-A good decision is based on the knowledge.
-The above details can help you on better understanding of NRI property dealings and in turn will help you take the right property decision.
+A good decision is based on knowledge.
+The above details can help you with a better understanding of NRI property dealings and in turn, will help you to make the right property decision.